ntavelis/mercure-php/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 This package publishes notifications to the mercure hub from your php application.
-This messages can be later consumed from the clients(web-browsers or mobile apps) to provide real-time updates to your application.
+These messages can be later consumed from the clients(web-browsers or mobile apps) to provide real-time updates to your application.
 All of this is possible due to the Mercure protocol, you can read more about the protocol [here](https://github.com/dunglas/mercure/blob/master/spec/mercure.md).

 Shoutout to [dunglas](https://github.com/dunglas) for his work in the [mercure project](https://github.com/dunglas/mercure/blob/master/spec/mercure.md).